zesk/build/docs/tools/aws.md

 - `2` - Argument error
 ### `awsCredentialsFromEnvironment` - Write an AWS profile to the AWS credentials file

-Write the credentials supplied from the AWS credentials file.
+Write the credentials to the AWS credentials file.

 If the AWS credentials file is not found, returns exit code 1 and outputs nothing.
 If the AWS credentials file is incomplete, returns exit code 1 and outputs nothing.